Flexible Portable Benefits

 SPOTLIGHT: Maryland Pilot Program

-In a four-month pilot program in Maryland beginning in July 2025, DoorDash partnered with Dashers and policymakers to test flexible portable benefits.
-The results showed that flexible portable benefits improve financial security while preserving the flexibility and independence that Maryland Dashers rely on.
+In a four-month pilot program, DoorDash partnered with Dashers and policymakers to test flexible portable benefits.
+The results showed the program improved financial security while preserving the flexibility and independence that Maryland Dashers rely on.

 74%